ThingLabsIo/ThingLabsIo.github.io/pages/device/photon/getting-started.md

 ---
-layout: page-fullwidth
+layout: page-photon
-title: "Particle Photon IoT Labs: Getting Started"
+title: "Getting Started"
-subheadline: "A Step-by-Step Guide"
+subheadline: "Building Connected Things with the Particle Photon"
-teaser: "This is a step-by-step guide to preparing your computer for the Particle Photon IoT Labs."
+teaser: "This is a step-by-step guide to preparing your computer for the Arduino Labs."
 show_meta: true
-comments: true
+comments: false
 header: no
 breadcrumb: true
-categories:
+categories: [photon, maker]
-    - iot-photon-labs
-    - maker-101
-author: "Doug Seven"
-permalink: "/photon/00/"
+permalink: /device/photon/getting-started/
 ---
 ### Table of Contents
 *  Auto generated table of contents